mapbox vs google maps API full comparison guide

 • Your app isn’t supposed to use offline maps.

-Of course, these cases are just a few examples when you can find Google Maps API useful.
-But if none of them resonates with your app, perhaps you should give a try to Mapbox - Google Maps API alternative.
+• Of course, these cases are just a few examples when you can find Google Maps API useful.
+But if none of them resonate with your app, perhaps you should give a try to Mapbox — a great Google map API alternative.

 Mapbox API Review

 Mapbox is one of the main Google Maps alternatives.
-The service is known for its dynamic, interactive, and customizable maps for apps.
-Though it was launched just eight years ago, today the US-based location data service provider takes pride in 420 million users and handles five billion requests per day.
+The service is known for its developer-centered and customizable AI-based maps for apps.
+Today, the US-based location data service provider takes pride in 420 million users and handles five billion requests per day.

 What apps use Mapbox API?